 Nonsteroidal anti-inflammatory drugs (including fenoprofen) may rarely increase the risk for a heart attack or stroke.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
-This drug should not be taken right before or after heart bypass surgery (CABG).
+This effect can happen at any time while taking this drug but is more likely if you take it for a long time.
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+Do not take this drug right before or after heart bypass surgery (CABG).

 Also, this drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning symptoms at any time while taking this drug.
 Older adults may be at higher risk for this effect.
 (See also Precautions and Drug Interactions sections.)

-Stop taking fenoprofen and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, slurred speech.
+Stop taking fenoprofen and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, trouble speaking.

 Read the Medication Guide provided by your pharmacist before you start using fenoprofen and each time you get a refill.
 If you have any questions regarding the information, consult your doctor or pharmacist.

 Take this medication by mouth with a full glass of water (8 ounces or 240 milliliters), unless your doctor directs you otherwise.
 Do not lie down for at least 10 minutes after taking this drug.
 If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.